barbados-clemens/super-charged-workspace-demo/README.md

 ## Conformance
+> Note a powerpack license is needed to run

 We can use conformance to enforce project structure and configurations (along with whatever else needed) There is a sample rule setup here: [`libs/tools/nx-plugin/src/conformance/`](./libs/tools/nx-plugin/src/conformance/)

 Make a new rule with `nx g create-rule`
 Some more examples of rules can be to enforce project-references are being respected and tsconfigs are not malformed

+Run conformance checks w/ `nx conformance`

 ## Module Boundaries